Fitness centre manager

 You'll need to show you have:

-- good interpersonal, time management and organisational skills
+- good interpersonal, time management, and organisational skills

-- business acumen, creative thinking and problem-solving
+- business acumen, creative thinking, and problem-solving skills

-- energy and resilience
+- boundless energy and resilience

 - flexibility and multi-tasking skills